smthom1/cs271_ai-project/README.md

 ```

 ## Acknowledgements
-Our Minesweeper AI agent is based on A. Aylin Tokuc's gym-minesweeper environment.
+The foundation of our Minesweeper implementation is based on A. Aylin Tokuc's gym-minesweeper environment.
 - Repository: http://github.com/aylint/gym-minesweeper